 The student team’s technology-enabled solution helps to better connect support workers, lawyers and enforcement agencies in managing these special circumstances cases, and enables a more streamlined and innovative approach to case management through the potential for bulk processing and revocation of fines.

-The team – consisting of Bachelor of Business (Human Resources Management and Finance) student Sophie McDonald, Bachelor of Business (Entrepreneurship) student Jake Allan and Bachelor of Communication (Advertising) student Ben Grant – also won the Audience Award for Best Pitch.
+The team – consisting of Bachelor of Business (Human Resources Management & Finance) student Sophie McDonald, Bachelor of Business (Entrepreneurship) student Jake Allan and Bachelor of Communication (Advertising) student Ben Grant – also won the Audience Award for Best Pitch.

 Additional award-winners in the 2015 RMIT Fastrack Innovation Program Access to Justice Through Technology Challenge:

-- Team “Les Bourgeoisie”’ for the Most Viable Solution Award – Their web-based app Fine Fixer is targeted at the youth market and helps users understand and pay their fines through a simple, quick and easy process.
+- Team “Les Bourgeoisie”’ for the Most Viable Solution Award – Their iPhone app Fine Fixer is targeted at the youth market and helps users understand and pay their fines through a simple, quick and easy process.
 This solution enables fines and infringements to be acted on earlier and more efficiently, preventing the accumulation of costs and penalties for individuals, and freeing up valuable time and resources for enforcement agencies.

 - Bachelor of Information Technology student Sarah Longhurst from Team “Closing the Loop” for the Butterfly Award - In recognition of her outstanding growth and transformation over the course of the program.
 Longhurst’s team developed a simple and confidential web-based check-in system, which has the potential to enable better analysis and understanding of how women affected by family violence are moving through the system.